 We encourage all employees to become familiar with this new structure, and make sure all of the new concepts of the structure are understood before initiating a request for a re-review of a job classification.
 For example, a classification title is not the same as a job title in some cases.
 Another example could be that, even though an employee may supervise one employee, they may not be in the management stream.

 Employees can learn more about their job classification and how it relates to other jobs by exploring the classification structure.
-If you've taken time to become familiar with the new structure, and still feel that there may be an error, please reach out to your supervisor and be prepared to describe the classification error with relevant supporting facts or information.
-Your supervisor will then meet with Human Resources to discuss next steps.
+If you've taken time to become familiar with the new structure, and still feel that there may be an error, please reach out to your manager and be prepared to describe the classification error with relevant supporting facts or information.
+Your manager will then meet with Human Resource Management and Development to discuss next steps.